 You can then choose to perform more manual backups by clicking on Back up now, should you be planning to perform a drastic (risky) change - and want to make sure you have a working version to revert to.

 Or you could opt to Download a ZIP of the backup so you can restore it at another location.

-Or the easiest thing to do if things go belly up, simply Restore your website to a previous version.
+Or the easiest thing to do if things go belly up, simply Restore your WordPress to a previous version.